 One of the best cartoon monsters, the Hydra is a giant, multi-headed dragon, and the first monster Hades sends to kill Hercules.
 Besides her size and strength, Hydra’s heads grow back when cut off.
-Actually, when one head gets beheaded, three more grow to replace it, making the monster unbelievably hard to kill.
+When one head gets beheaded, three more grow to replace it, making the monster unbelievably hard to kill.
 However, eventually, Hercules managed to defeat it, earning him fame from the citizens of Thebes.
 How?
 Well, it takes an entire collapsing cliff face to finally do the great monster in.

 15. Mossland Monster from ThunderCats